NSW Work Injury Claim

 Quick answer: what section 60 means in practice

 Section 60 usually requires the insurer to pay for reasonably necessary treatment linked to your work injury.
 Most disputes are won or lost on evidence quality: whether your treating team clearly explains necessity, causation, and what happens if care is delayed.
+In the early triage stage after a refusal, secure the written notice, your current Certificate of Capacity, and a treating-doctor update that directly answers the insurer's stated reasons.

 What section 60 usually covers